beginning of content

 Can I cycle while pregnant?

-If you are pregnant, you should avoid cycling outdoors due to a risk of falling.
-Instead, try cycling on a stationary exercise bike.
-You will get many of the physical and mental benefits of regular riding with fewer risks.
+If you are pregnant, you should be cautious about cycling outdoors due to a risk of falling.
+Instead, you can try cycling on a stationary bike.
+Riding a stationary bike will provide many of the physical and mental benefits of riding, with less risk of falling.

 Is it safe to cycle at night?

-While it is safe to cycle at night or in low lighting, there are some safety tips you can follow.
+While it's generally safe to cycle at night or in low lighting, there are some safety tips you can follow:

 How do I start cycling safely?

 When buying a bike, get it sized by trained staff.
 You should be able to place your feet flat on the ground when sitting on the bike seat.
-This is especially important for children.
-Do not buy a bike that is too big for your child in the hope they will use it for longer.
+This is very important for children.
+Don't buy a bike that is too big for your child so they will use it for longer.

-Even on a designated bike path, always watch for hazards, approaching cyclists and cars crossing into the bike lane.
+Even on a bike path, always watch for hazards like drivers opening their car door.
 Give way to people walking.
-Always leave space between yourself and other cyclists and cars.
-Look for drivers opening their car doors.
+Always leave space between yourself, other cyclists and cars

-What equipment do I need for cycling outdoors?
+What other equipment do I need for cycling?

 How do I avoid injury while cycling?